Thomas Lavy: Arrest and death

 Lavy appointed Sam Hauer as his attorney.
 At the bail hearing on December 23, FBI agent Lynch testified that Lavy's powder was potent enough to kill 32,000 people, and that the charge could merit life imprisonment.
 U.S. Magistrate Jerry W. Cavaneau said that the government had not produced any evidence suggesting criminal intent, but ordered Lavy held without bail at the Pulaski County Detention Facility in Little Rock until a January court date in Alaska.

 That night Lavy tied his shirt around his neck and around the prison bars, then sat down until he slowly strangled to death.
-The prisoner suicide was discovered at 6:00a.m. by a guard.
-Lavy was taken to University Hospital and declared legally dead at 7:00a.m.
+The prisoner suicide was discovered at 6:00 a.m. by a guard.
+Lavy was taken to University Hospital and declared legally dead at 7:00 a.m.

 Aftermath

 In a statement to the press, Lavy's lawyer blamed "An overzealous U.S. Attorney in Alaska and a hot dog F.B.I. agent" for the situation.

 Following Lavy's death, the ricin was shipped back to Canada for destruction.
 Lavy's funeral was held at Kemper-Marsh Funeral Home, and he was buried at the Asbury Cemetery, in Foley, Missouri.

 In 2003, Richard Sand wrote a fiction book in which the protagonist Lucas Rook was responsible for arranging the "suicide" of Lavy, who was portrayed as a poisoner.
 In March 1996, three months after the raid that led to Lavy's suicide, the United States Senate characterized the FBI's belief about the incident, noting that Lavy may have been trying to "fund and arm an underground terrorist militia".
 However, the report also confused the contents of Lavy's vehicle in 1993 and contents of his house following the 1995 raid.
 Ultimately, Hauer blamed Lavy's death on the actions of Robert Bundry, the "over-zealous" Alaskan prosecutor, and an unnamed FBI agent similarly enthused at the idea of taking Lavy down.